How to disable offensive content filtering for your Twitter news feed

 Sensitive Material Twitter

-4) To the right, under Safety, check the box for Display media that may contain sensitive content.
+4) Check the box for Display media that may contain sensitive content.

 Twitter check display media sensitive content